RsdNoob/cat-detector/README.md

 ![Structure](/image/pic3.PNG)

-cats/images is from the Cat Annotation Dateset while annotations/ is manually created.
-Thise dataset must not be confused with the one that will be created later by build dataset.py script — dataset/ — which is designed to fine-tune our MobileNet V2 model to generate a cat classifier (cat_detector.h5).
+The directory 'cats/images' is from the Cat Annotation Dateset while files in 'annotations/' are manually created.
+These dataset must not be confused with the one that will be created later by build dataset.py script — dataset/ — which is designed to fine-tune our MobileNet V2 model to generate a cat classifier (cat_detector.h5).

 pyimagesearch folder contains: